Terms and conditions - Fellowships

 b) The following award components are paid directly to the provider on behalf of the fellow:

-c) All other allowances are paid directly to the fellow via a cash card provided by Chevening.
+c) All other allowances are paid directly to you via a cash card provided by Chevening.

-d) Cash cards are provided by the British Embassy/High Commission in the fellow’s home country, after return of the acceptance form.
+d) Cash cards are provided by the British embassy/high commission in your home country or to you on arrival in the UK, after return of the acceptance form.
 Fellows should note that normal terms and conditions as stipulated by the cash card provider are also applicable.

 e) Fellows with an award duration of three months or less will be paid the entirety of their allowances (inc. stipend) as outlined on the final award letter, on arrival into the UK.
 Fellows are expected to manage their funds accordingly and seek budgetary & financial advice from their host institution or the Chevening Secretariat where required.

 f) Fellows with an award duration of over three months, will receive their first two stipend payments in addition to the arrival allowance on arrival into the UK.
 Subsequent stipend payments will be made on the 21st of every month for the duration of the fellowship.
 Where the 21st falls on a weekend or Bank Holiday, the stipend will be paid on the first working day following the 21st.
 Stipends will normally be credited to accounts within 3-4 days of being paid.
 Stipends are paid for the following month (ie. paid in advance).
 All other allowances will be paid as required.

 g) Stipends are paid for the calendar month, and as such the first and last stipends may be adjusted amounts based on the award dates as listed in the final award letter.

 h) All Chevening Awards are calculated to support fellow costs only.
 There are no financial or welfare provisions for dependents of Chevening Fellows.
 It is strongly advised that Fellows do not bring dependents to the UK as this may impact the overall wellbeing of fellows as they bare the sole responsibility for all dependents whilst in the UK.